ikrima/gamedevguide/content/ue4guide/performance-optimization/asset-size-loading.md

----
-sortIndex: 6
-title: Asset Size Reduction and Loading Time Optimization
+# Asset Size Reduction and Loading Time Optimization
-sidebar: ue4guide
----

-# UnrealFest Europe 2018: Introduction to UE4 Asset Reduction Tools and Optimization Tips for Load Times and GC
+## UnrealFest Europe 2018: Introduction to UE4 Asset Reduction Tools and Optimization Tips for Load Times and GC

-## Find objects that take a lot of time to do vertex calculations using Graphics Debugger
+### Find objects that take a lot of time to do vertex calculations using Graphics Debugger

 Example: